JBKahn/django-sharding/docs/components/Router.md

 When running your migrations, the app needs to be able to determine which databases require the migration in order to same developers from having to do this work manually.

 As such, we restrict migrations to only those which provide the model they are migrating as well as migrations to primary databases.
-In the event that a model is on a sepcific database or sharded then we also restrict the migration to those sets of databases.
+In the event that a model is on a specific database or sharded then we also restrict the migration to those sets of databases.
 By using the module loading system in Django, we can determine the shard status of a model instance in order to make an informed decision.

 ```python
     def allow_migrate(self, db, app_label, model_name=None, **hints):